kohei-us/orcus/doc/overview/doc-user.rst

    :end-before: //!code-end: cell_value

 As we will be handling only three cell types i.e. empty, numeric, or string cell type, this structure will work just fine.
+We will also define a namespace alias called ``ss`` for convenience.
+This will be used in later code.

 Next, we'll define a sheet class called ``my_sheet`` that stores the cell values in a 2-dimensional array, and implements all required interfaces as a child class of :cpp:class:`~orcus::spreadsheet::iface::import_sheet`.

 At a minimum, the sheet accessor class must implement the following virtual methods to satisfy the interface requirements of